ArmaghanSarvar/mda-ArmaghanSarvar/Milestone3/Data_Analysis_2.md

 at least three groups (whether by facetting, or using an aesthetic like colour).
 Place this plot below (you’re allowed to modify the plot if you’d like).
 If you don’t have such a plot, you’ll need to make one.
-Place the code for your plot below.
+Place the code for the plot below.

 ``` r
 cancer_sample